steveklabnik/jujutsu-tutorial/src/hello-world/describing-commits.md

 Parent commit      : zzzzzzzz 00000000 (empty) (no description set)
 ```

+(You may notice that the change ID changed here: that's just some book-writing
+magic.
+I am editing this book manually, and so may make adjustments that end up
+giving you different change IDs and commit IDs than I do.
+You'll figure it out,
+just match the output of your commands to the inputs you give and you'll be
+fine.)

 Our message, `hello world`, has replaced the `(no description set)` text.
 We're
 gonna be able to see this whenever we look at our repository history.